Gosapa/deploy-aws-guide/README.md

 ## 1. Set Up AWS
 1. Go to AWS console to create an instance, and connect with the instance using ssh client.
 2. Create a Target Group that contains the instance
 3. Create a Load Balancer.
-This is the "url" that you will be using to access your instance.
+This is the "entry point" that users will be entering to access your instance.
 ## 2. Setup Project
 ```shell
 sudo apt update